aisamanra/posts/in-praise-of-pbm/POST.md

 author: gdritter
 ---

 Literal actual years ago, [a friend of mine]() asked me for a blog post about how I generate images with code.
-I've started writing this blog post on multiple occasions, and I keep getting swamped.
-So instead, I'm going to break it up into multiple parts.
+I've started writing this blog post on multiple occasions, and I keep wanting to add more stuff, more asides, more examples, and it grows well beyond what a post should be.
+So instead, I'm going to break it up into multiple posts.

 1. [In praise of Netpbm]()
 2. Cairo, SVG, and generated vector images: _planned_